Philiplam97/FPGA_Conways_Game_of_Life/README.md

 The output is taken as the centre value of the window, the 9 registers, and the next cell state is calculated and written back into the bottom shift register.

-Note that in theory, the game of life should be played on a infinite grid, but I have limited the grid to 640x480.
+Note that, in theory, the game of life should be played on a infinite grid but in this design I have limited the grid to 640x480.
 Cells outside of this grid are assumed to be dead.

 <p align="center">
   <img width="800"  src="https://github.com/Philiplam97/FPGA_Conways_Game_of_Life/blob/master/game_of_life_diagram.jpg?raw=true">